ujfjhz/ChineseMusicScore/README.md

 ## Support and Contact

-If you have questions, suggestions, or need support with the music scores, please contact us via GitHub or email us at [insert your contact email here].
+If you have questions, suggestions, or need support with the music scores, please contact us via GitHub.

 ## Acknowledgments